 There are many types of Imperator carrots other than the popular two above:

 - Orlando Gold

 Chantenay carrots are short, stubby little carrots.
 As the name indicates, this plant gets its name from the Chantenay region of France.
-They grow between six and seven inches long.
-They have a rounded tip that comes to a point.
+They grow between six and seven inches long and have a rounded tip that comes to a point.
 They grow in rocky soil and need to be harvested in a timely manner.
 The core gets woody the longer the Chantenay carrot sits in the ground.

 Therefore, it’s important to harvest the Chantenay carrot on time for the sake of taste.
 This stubby carrot bluntly tapers to a point.
 It grows well in loose and sandy soil.
 Chantenay carrots arguably have the most recipes dedicated to them.
 In general, these carrots reach maturity within 79 days.
 It’s wide-shouldered and produces heavy yields.
 With the Chantenay, you can make a variety of dishes.

 Here are a few dishes specific to this variety:

 - Sweet roasted Chantenay carrots

 - Garlic and thyme glazed carrots

 - Vichy-style carrots

 - Honey mustard glazed carrots